bburns/LanguageModels/doc/report/Report.md

 -> find published results, history (when were these first developed, called n-grams, get citations)

-"n-gram models (Jelinek and Mercer, 1980;Katz 1987).
+"n-gram models (Jelinek and Mercer, 1980; Katz 1987).
 See (Manning and Schutze, 1999) for a review."

+-> another benchmark could just be guessing the most likely word, 'the' - how well would that work? what perplexity?